-If you will only be able to squeeze in runs 3 times during the week, find a training plan that calls for fewer runs and more cross training.
+If you will only be able to run 3 times a week, find a training plan that calls for fewer runs and more cross training.
 If you know your body won’t respond well to high mileage, find a training plan with lower mileage during the week and long runs only on weekends.
 Take your time when selecting a training plan to make sure it is the right one.

 Focus on distance, not speed.

-Don’t feel disheartened if you see your paces slowing down during your long runs – that is natural.
-Remember that longer distances increase stress on your body, so your usual pace might slow down as a result.
+Don’t feel disheartened if you notice your pace slowing down during your long runs – that is natural.
+Remember that longer distances increase stress on your body, so your half marathon pace will likely slow down as a result.
 Take your time on those long runs and do what you need to finish them healthy and strong, rather than pushing yourself to injury or burnout.

 Practice fueling and hydrating early.

-It may take a bit of experimentation to discover a fueling strategy that works for your body.
-Practice fueling and hydration techniques early on in your training to ensure you have enough time to settle on the right one.
-Once you find a fuel strategy to which your body responds well, stick to it.
+Continue to practice and tweak your fueling and hydration techniques early on in your training to ensure you have enough time to settle on the right one.
+Once you find a fueling strategy that works well, stick to it.

-Stay in the present moments.
+Stay in the present moment.

-Nothing is more intimidating that printing off your first marathon training plan and looking ahead at those 20 mile long runs.
-Avoid stressing yourself out by focusing on where you currently are in your training plan, and look only to what is directly ahead of you.
+Nothing is more intimidating that printing off your first marathon training plan and looking ahead at those 16, 18 and 20 mile long runs.
+Avoid stressing yourself out by focusing on where you currently are, and look only to what is directly ahead of you.

 Running your first marathon is an experience you will remember for the rest of your life.
 It takes practice, patience and dedication, just like a half marathon.
 Pushing your body to new distances is incredibly humbling and inspiring.
-Keep going, believe in yourself, and work hard – you might just surprise yourself.
+Keep going, believe in yourself, and work hard – you just might surprise yourself.